ilyaztsv/a-path-to-be-good-developer/README.md

-# a-path-to-be-good-developer
+# a-path-to-be-good-fe-developer

-# ✅ a path to be good developer! 🚀
+✅ a path to be good Frond-end developer! 🚀

 ## General